Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 #### Single Sign-On

 Stirling PDF supports OAuth2 / OpenID Connect providers such as Google, GitHub, and Keycloak, and SAML 2.0 providers such as Okta and Azure AD.
-SAML 2.0 requires an Enterprise license.
+OAuth2 is free on every plan; SAML 2.0 requires an Enterprise license.

 ```yaml
 security: